 Match an Unpaid Bill to a Payment From the Bank Feed

-One of Sunrise’s unique features is that you can match an unpaid bill to a payment from the bank feed.
+One of Lendio Accounting’s unique features is that you can match an unpaid bill to a payment from the bank feed.
 You also don’t need to enter manual transactions—as long as all of your business expenses are found in your synced bank account.

 You’ll learn more about matching transactions in our next tutorial about bank reconciliations, but this ultimately saves you a step because you don’t have to manually enter the bill payment once it’s made.
 Instead, you just need to drag the unpaid bill to the list of unmatched transactions from your bank account, as shown below.